-- Let your friend know you’re concerned about her safety.
+- Let your friend know you’re concerned about her or his safety.
 Be honest.
-Tell her about times when you were worried about her.
-Help her see that what she’s going through is not right.
-Let her know you want to help.
+Tell him or her about times when you were worried.
+Help your friend see that what she or he is going through is not right.
+Let her or him know you want to help.

 - Be supportive.
 Listen to your friend.
-Keep in mind that it may be very hard for her to talk about the abuse.
-Tell her that she is not alone, and that people want to help.
+Keep in mind that it may be very hard for most people to talk about abuse.
+Tell your friend that they are not alone, and that people want to help.

 - Don’t place shame, blame, or guilt on your friend.
 Don’t say, “You just need to leave.”
 Instead, say something like, “I get scared thinking about what might happen to you.”
 Tell her you understand that her situation is very difficult.

-- Help her make a safety plan.
+- Help your friend create a safety plan.
 Safety Planning includes picking a place to go and packing important items.

 - Encourage your friend to do things outside of the relationship.
 It’s important for her to see friends and family.

 - If your friend decides to leave, continue to offer support.
-Even though the relationship was abusive, she may feel sad and lonely once it is over.
-She also may need help getting services from agencies or community groups.
+Even though the relationship was abusive, she or he may feel sad and lonely once it is over.
+Your friend also may need help getting services from agencies or community groups.

 - Keep in mind that you can’t “rescue” your friend.
-She has to be the one to decide it’s time to get help.
-Support her no matter what her decision.
+She or he has to be the one to decide it’s time to get help.
+Support your friend no matter what decision they make.

 More information on How to Help a Friend who is being Abused